IBM/rpa-docs-feedback/.github/ISSUE_TEMPLATE/documentation-request-template.md

 * REQUIRED: Content goal
 Example: Does this content aims to help the user to create workflows?
 Does this content aims to give a context about schedules?

-* REQUIRED: Description
+## Request description

 Write here the details of your request.
-We need data enough to create the new documentation after we analyze the request.
+We need data enough to create or update the documentation after we analyze your request.

 > ⚠ **Important:**
 > This feedback is voluntary.
 Do not include Confidential information in your issues, or other Personal Information (PI) or Sensitive Personal Information (SPI).